 The eclipse begins, and the astronomers try to record every part of the event.
-While totality approaches, someone notices a smudge of darkness in the distance; it's the people from the nearest city, who likely have already started going insane.
-They barricade themselves against the invasion, but totality has arrived, making Beta completely eclipsed — and bringing a terrible cycle full circle, though not for any reasons that any of the characters could have anticipated...
+While totality approaches, a disorganized mob approaches the observatory from the nearby city, probably goaded on by more of the cultists.
+They barricade themselves against the assault, but totality has arrived, making Beta completely eclipsed — and bringing a terrible cycle full circle, though not for any reasons that any of the characters could have anticipated...

 This story has been adapted into episodes of Dimension X (episode fifty), X Minus One (episode twenty-eight), and Escape Pod (episode 100); adapted into films in 1988 and 2000; and adapted into a novel co-written by Robert Silverberg.
 The setting of Lagash also appeared in a Crossover called "Maureen Birnbaum After Dark", by George Alec Effinger.
 The original story has been anthologized over forty times, and Isaac Asimov would include it in six of his collections; Nightfall and Other Stories (1969), The Best Of Isaac Asimov (1973), The Edge Of Tomorrow (1985), Other Worlds Of Isaac Asimov (1987), The Asimov Chronicles Fifty Years Of Isaac Asimov (1989), and The Complete Stories, Volume 1 (1990).